 Detective fiction is an extremely popular genre whose basic template can give rise to a multitude of approaches, settings, plots and values.
 This course is designed to give students an overview of the tradition of French crime fiction as it has evolved from the mid-19th century to the early 21st century.
 Short crime fiction, full crime novels, and film will be analysed.
 Close attention will be paid to generic conventions, and how they alter over time.
 Questions of social order and disorder will be central to our enquiry.
 We will also study the extent to which detective novels mount a critique of contemporary society.
-All texts are studied in French and teaching is partly in English, partly in French.
+All texts will be studied in French.
+Tuition is given partly in English and partly in French.

 Method of assessment